Court: OB-GYN can testify at trial of teen mom accused of killing newborn

-CARLISLE, OH (FOX19) - In a blow to the defense, an appeals court ruled Monday an OB-GYN can testify at the trial of a teen mom accused of killing her newborn.
+CARLISLE, OH (FOX19) - In a blow to the defense and a huge win for prosecutors, an appeals court ruled Monday an OB-GYN can testify at the trial of a teen mom accused of killing her newborn.

 In April, the attorney for Skylar Richardson moved to block testimony from her doctor, who police say tipped them off to a baby buried in her backyard, citing patient-client privilege.